Escape Artist

 Reforma did a national “encuesta” (survey) of Mexican eating habits in May, and here are some of their results.

-Mexicans drink lots of milk, like salty foods more than sweet foods, eat an average of 6 tortillas every day, and have a traditional domestic diet: soup, rice, and stew, without leaving out salsa and beans…
+Mexicans drink a lot of milk, prefer salty foods over sweet foods, eat an average of six tortillas every day, and follow a traditional domestic diet consisting of soup, rice, and stew, without forgetting salsa and beans.

 Read More like this The Sweet Medicine of Good Food